 This person is likely part of the committee that handles the special housing requests.
 They ultimately assign students with special housing needs to their spaces.
 When I had issues with my first housing assignment, this person helped ensure that I received the accommodations I requested, and assisted me in finding an accessible room.
 This was incredibly helpful with my housing this year, as I am able to stay in the same dorm room that I did last year.

-This is the staff member that oversees the dorm building and actually lives there as well.
-My resident director has been awesome about relaying important information and is a great person to talk to if there is a problem.
-They also have helped me with navigating outside and preparing for inclement weather.
+This is the staff member that oversees the dorm building and that also typically lives in the building as well.
+My resident director has been awesome about relaying important information and is a great person to talk to if there is a problem with my suitemates or if another housing-related issue comes up.

 Each major has an advisor that assists students with picking out class schedules.
 They can also assist if there is an issue with the professor.
 They also tend to be very honest about which professors embrace having students with disabilities in the classroom, and which professors are more hesitant.
 Some departments may have advisors also be professors, while others have one or two people that are full-time advisors.